 The NYS Department of Health has completed a source water assessment for the City of Auburn, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 This source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to lakes.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
-(See the section of this document "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected in the drinking water.)
+(See the section of this document "Are there contaminants in our drinking water?)
 The source water assessments are intended to provide managers with additional information for protecting source waters into the future.